mwreichelt/VWF-engine-gbdk2020/README.md

  There are several ways to get the files for this library onto your computer:
 1) Download the latest release for your CPU (z80 or sm83) from the releases page
 2) Clone this repository and copy the files from the build/sm83 or build/z80 folder
-   * Note that at the time of this writing, the z80 port does not support textareas
+   * Note that at the time of this writing, the z80 port textareas exhibit strange behavior
 3) Download the library and .h files in the build/sm83 or build/z80 folder that is appropriate for your GBDK2020 project
 4) Add this project as a git submodule to your gbdk2020 project's git repository